NxPKG/khulnasoft-docs/content/dns/dns-firewall/faq.md

 DNS Firewall sets cache longevity according to allocated memory.

-As long as there is enough allocated memory, Cloudflare does not clear items from the cache forcefully, even when the TTL expires.
-This feature allows Cloudflare to serve stale objects from cache if your nameservers are offline.
+As long as there is enough allocated memory, Khulnasoft does not clear items from the cache forcefully, even when the TTL expires.
+This feature allows Khulnasoft to serve stale objects from cache if your nameservers are offline.

 {{</details>}}